 Year ended January 31, January 31, January 31,

-2020 2019 2018
+2021 2020 2019

-Total revenues 325.8 275.2 237.4
+Total revenues 348.7 325.8 275.2

+40.4 26.0

-Sales and marketing expenses 40.4 36.9 33.1
+Sales and marketing expenses 38.8 40.4 36.9

-Percentage of total revenues 12% 13% 14%
+Percentage of total revenues 11% 12% 13%

-Research and development expenses 53.5 47.9 41.8
+Research and development expenses 54.1 53.5 47.9

+·

-Percentage of total revenues 16% 17% 18%
+Percentage of total revenues 16% 16% 17%

-General and administrative expenses 34.6 30.0 25.4
+General and administrative expenses 36.3 34.6 30.0

-Percentage of total revenues 11% 11% 11%
+Percentage of total revenues 10% 11% 11%

+rescentage of total revenues 10 % 11 70 1170

-Total operating expenses 128.5 114.8 100.3
+Total operating expenses 129.2 128.5 114.8

-Percentage of total revenues 39% 42% 42%
+Percentage of total revenues 37% 39% 42%

-Sales and marketing expenses include salaries, commissions, stock-based compensation and other personnel-related costs, bad debt expenses, travel expenses, advertising programs and services, and other promotional activities associated with selling and marketing our services and products.
-Sales and marketing expenses were \$40.4 million, \$36.9 million and \$33.1 million in 2020, 2019 and 2018, respectively.
-Sales and marketing expenses as a percentage of total revenues were 12% in 2020, 13% in 2019 and 14% in 2018.
-The increase in sales and marketing expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions, as described in the operating expenses section above.
+Sales and marketing expenses include salaries, commissions, and other personnel-related costs, bad debt expenses, travel expenses, advertising programs and services, and other promotional activities associated with selling and marketing our services and products.
+Sales and marketing expenses were \$38.8 million, \$40.4 million and \$36.9 million in 2021, 2020 and 2019, respectively.
+Sales and marketing expenses as a percentage of total revenues were 11% in 2021, 12% in 2020 and 13% in 2019.
+The decrease in sales and marketing expenses in 2021 compared to 2020 was primarily due to a decline in inperson marketing events and trade-shows, including the cancelation of our annual Descartes Evolution User Group, as a result of the Pandemic.

-The increase in sales and marketing expenses in 2019 compared to 2018 was primarily due to headcountrelated costs from the 2019 Acquisitions, as described in the operating expenses section above.
+The increase in sales and marketing expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions.

-Research and development expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
-We expensed all costs related to research and development in 2020, 2019 and 2018.
-Research and development expenses were \$53.5 million, \$47.9 million and \$41.8 million in 2020, 2019 and 2018, respectively.
-Research and development expenses as a percentage of total revenues were 16% in 2020, 17% in 2019 and 18% in 2018.
-The increase in research and development expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions, as described in the operating expenses section above.
+Research and development expenses consist primarily of salaries and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
+We expensed all costs related to research and development in 2021, 2020 and 2019.
+Research and development expenses were \$54.1 million, \$53.5 million and \$47.9 million in 2021, 2020 and 2019, respectively.
+Research and development expenses as a percentage of total revenues were 16% in 2021, 16% in 2020 and 17% in 2019.
+The increase in research and development expenses in 2021 compared to 2020 was primarily due to headcount-related costs from the 2021 Acquisitions partially offset by a reduction in research and development expenses as a result of headcount reductions under the Fiscal 2021 Restructuring Plan.

-The increase in research and development expenses in 2019 compared to 2018 was primarily due to headcount-related costs from the 2019 Acquisitions, as described in the operating expenses section above.
+The increase in research and development expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions.

 General and administrative expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of administrative personnel, as well as professional fees and other administrative expenses.
-General and administrative costs were \$34.6 million, \$30.0 million and \$25.4 million in 2020, 2019 and 2018, respectively.
-General and administrative expenses as a percentage of total revenues were 11%, 11% and 11% in 2020, 2019 and 2018, respectively.
-The increase in general and administrative expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions, as described in the operating expenses section above.
+General and administrative costs were \$36.3 million, \$34.6 million and \$30.0 million in 2021, 2020 and 2019, respectively.
+General and administrative expenses as a percentage of total revenues were 10%, 11% and 11% in 2021, 2020 and 2019, respectively.
+The increase in general and administrative expenses in 2021 compared to 2020 was primarily due to increased stock-based compensation expense from fiscal 2021 grants as well as headcount-related costs from the 2020 Acquisitions partially offset by a reduction in general and administrative expenses as a result of headcount reductions under the Fiscal 2021 Restructuring Plan.

-The increase in general and administrative expenses in 2019 compared to 2018 was primarily due to headcount-related costs from the 2019 Acquisitions, as described in the operating expenses section above.
+The increase in general and administrative expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions.